NAMD/pypelinin/README.markdown

 ### Daemons

-For each daemon, you need to create a script that instantiates the daemon class and start it.
+For each daemon, you need to create a script that instantiates the daemon class and starts it.
 Please check our [example](https://github.com/turicas/pypelinin/tree/develop/example) (files `example/my_router.py`, `example/my_broker.py` and `example/my_pipeliner.py`).